madetech/handbook/benefits/flexible_holiday.md

 Having several team members away at the same time can make life really difficult for everyone else.
 Try to forward-plan your holiday, so it doesn't have a detrimental affect on your team members or on the company.

-Our guideline on this is that only 1 person from each team may be away at any one time.
-If you wish to book holiday outside of these guidelines, please raise this request with the people team.
+We recommend you check with your Delivery Lead whenever you join a new team.
+Our general guideline on this is that only 1 person from a small team (less than 4) may be away at any one time.
+For larger teams (5+) please refer to your Delivery or Team Lead to confirm what works best for your team.

 ## Who approves holiday?